Chairman (Acting): Bridget Bollard chairperson@galhs.org.uk

 ANCESTRY

 The L.H.S. has a village family tree on Ancestry called ‘Gotherington Connections‘.
-The ‘home person’ is Tom Long, who was born at Gotherington in 1883 and who died there in 1959.
-The profiles on the tree incorporate research undertaken by Hilda Bishop in the 1970s and 80s.
+Find the ‘home person,’ Tom Long, who was born at Gotherington in 1883 and who died there in 1959.
+He will lead you to over 3,000 profiles of people who once lived at either Gotherington, Woolstone, or Oxenton.
+The profiles on the tree predominantly incorporate research undertaken by Hilda Bishop in the 1970s and 80s.
 Access to Ancestry is available through Glos.
 Archives and at county libraries.

 PUBLICATIONS